Acellera/htmd/doc/source/tutorials/system-prep/02-protein-ligand.md

 For each unique `(resname, terminal-position)` bucket, `parameterizeFromSpecs` runs antechamber to assign GAFF2 atom types and per-atom partial charges, then writes:

-- `out.topo_paths` - one topology file per unique non-canonical bucket.
+- `out.topo_paths`: one topology file per unique non-canonical bucket.
 Free ligands like `BEN` get a `.cif`; chain-resident NCAAs get a `.prepi`.
-- `out.frcmod_paths` - the matching `BEN.frcmod` with bond / angle / dihedral parameters.
+- `out.frcmod_paths`: the matching `BEN.frcmod` with bond / angle / dihedral parameters.
-- `out.custombonds` - atom-selection pairs naming the inter-residue bonds tLeap should add (empty here because `BEN` is a free ligand with no covalent connection to the protein).
+- `out.custombonds`: atom-selection pairs naming the inter-residue bonds tLeap should add (empty here because `BEN` is a free ligand with no covalent connection to the protein).
-- `out.xml_paths` - OpenMM force-field XML(s), in case you later want to switch the build backend.
+- `out.xml_paths`: OpenMM force-field XML(s), in case you later want to switch the build backend.
 For free ligands with the default GAFF backend you get one combined `gaff_combined.xml`; for cluster-bonded residues you get a per-cluster XML.

-The default charge method is **AM1-BCC** - antechamber runs an AM1-BCC calculation per **parameterisation cluster** (a small model compound with `ACE`/`NME` caps that closes off the chemistry around each non-canonical residue); the resulting charges are then split back to the constituent residues.
+The default charge method is **AM1-BCC**: antechamber runs an AM1-BCC calculation per **parameterization cluster** (a small model compound with `ACE`/`NME` caps that closes off the chemistry around each non-canonical residue); the resulting charges are then split back to the constituent residues.
 We pass `charge_method="gasteiger"` here because it's much faster and good enough for a tutorial; for production builds drop the argument (or set it explicitly to `"am1-bcc"`) for higher-quality electrostatics.

-## Step 6 - Solvate
+## Step 6: Solvate

 ```{code-cell} python
 solvated = solvate(prepared, pad=10)
 ```

-`amber.build` does not wrap a water box on its own, so we solvate the prepared structure first - same as in the {doc}`canonical protein tutorial <01-protein>`.
+`amber.build` does not wrap a water box on its own, so we solvate the prepared structure first, same as in the {doc}`canonical protein tutorial <01-protein>`.

-## Step 7 - Build
+## Step 7: Build

 ```{code-cell} python
 built = amber.build(